gowrijp/v2/README.md

 # v2
-coz the first one ain't obeying me
+coz the first one ain't working